Theatrical Costume Maker and Designer

 - make running repairs and alterations to costumes during the production

-- make sure costumes are properly stored and cared for.
+- ensure costumes are properly stored and cared for.

 Theatrical costume makers and designers work as part of a production team and may be required to work long or irregular hours.
 They generally begin their careers as wardrobe assistants.

 - knowledge of fashion and historical or culturally specific costuming